LucidMach/Blog/src/content/blog/my-big-problem-with-machine-learning.md

 ---
-title: 'My Big Problem with "Machine Learning"'
+title: 'My Story with "Machine Learning"'
 description: "why machine learning is tough to get into"
 pubDate: "June 12 2023"
 type: "ML"
-heroImage: "/problem-with-ml.png"
+heroImage: "/ML.png"
 ---

 > this is just a testing blog post, just to make sure all "md" rendering has been implemented